2ARM: History

 The earliest history of 2ARM is closely linked with that of 2UNE, the availability of FM technology for radio broadcasting, and the beginning of the community broadcasting sector of Australia.
 The first UNE students to broadcast did so out of the Armidale CBD studios of Armidale's commercial station 2AD until a studio and related equipment became available on campus.

 Professor Neville Fletcher, a physicist and lecturer at the University of New England at the time, presented the idea of a campus radio station to the students.
 This led to letters to the postmaster-general requesting a license.
 Fletcher was born in Armidale in 1930 and has an entry on the Australian Academy of Science web page.
 He attended Armidale High School from 1942 to 1946.
 He later went to Harvard University, where he gained a PhD.
 He was a professor of physics at UNE from 1963 to 1983.

-The Radio UNE station was established in 1968–69 and utilized a "closed loop" system.
-AM radio induction within buildings of the university.
-After several obstacles, a license was granted to use this innovative system, and the station went on air as Radio UNE on 27 April 1970.
-The system allowed the broadcasts to be heard only inside the residential colleges at the university.

-At least 8-pages of history of the Community Radio in Australia can be located, compliments of the University of Adelaide.

-In 1975, a letter was sent to the station by the then Minister for the Media, Dr. Moss Cass, regarding the expansion of the Community Broadcasting trial.
-The station was to be offered an Experimental FM license under the Wireless Telegraphy Act.
-The letter concluded that all members of the community should be allowed to join in the broadcasting activities of the station.

-Radio UNE was then formed into a cooperative, the Radio UNE Co-Operative Ltd, which would hold the license.
-After some initial tests as 2UNE-FM, the station eventually went to air in 1976 as 2ARM-FM, reflecting wider community involvement.
-2ARM-FM was officially opened by the then-Armidale Mayor Peter Poggioli on Saturday, 9 October 1976.

-By 1977, the "pocket handkerchief-sized" studios and offices were housed in the University of New England's Milton Building.
-At those times when a larger studio is required, arrangements are made to use the facility operated by the university's audio-visual unit, with which the station has an excellent working relationship.

-In 1977, "The transmitter and aerial tower are located on a prominent hill 500 meters from the studios.
-The signal is carried by landline to the transmitter site.
-Transmitter switching is achieved by time clocks located in the transmitter hut...It is licensed to broadcast with an effective radiated power of 100 watts.
-However, due to television interference problems, the station has been restricted to an output of 20 watts.
-The transmitter and stereo encoder were manufactured by the German Rohde & Schwarz corporation."